mylesmc123/MetvueHMREllipseToGeoJson/readme.txt

     1. QGIS: use Convex Hulls.
     2. Geopandas: use PtsToEllipse.ipynb and output geojson.

-    The benefit of using Geopandas is that we know we are getting a good geojson that wont have errors in Turf js, should we ever have a need.
+    The benefit of using Geopandas is that we know we are getting a good geojson that wont have errors in Turf js, should there ever have a need.

 The output geojson, ./out.json, is now ready to be added to any web application.